tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 #### Prerequisites

 The following items are required to get started:
-* M1/Pro/Max Mac (except Mac Studio) with macOS 12.3 or later and an admin account
+* M1/Pro/Max/Ultra Mac with macOS 12.3 or later and an admin account
 * For Mac mini users: tested and working HDMI monitor.
 Many do not work properly; if it shows the Asahi Linux logo and console when m1n1 is running, it's fine.
 * USB flash drive which is at least 512MB and can be fully erased, and USB A to C adapter
 * Familiarity with the command line and installers without GUIs